tomwassing/cu-up-ebpf/README.md

 ## Dependencies
 The main dependencies are `libxdp`, `libbpf`, `llvm`, `clang` and `libelf`. `LLVM` and `clang` compiles our restricted-C programs into BPF-byte-code, which is stored in an ELF object file (`libelf`), that is loaded by `libbpf` into the kernel via the `bpf` syscall.
 XDP programs are managed by `libxdp` which implements the XDP multi-dispatch protocol.
-Finally, the kernel headers are required for compilation of the eBPF progran.
+Finally, the kernel headers are required for compilation of the program.

 ```sh
 sudo apt install cmake clang llvm libelf-dev libpcap-dev build-essential linux-headers-$(uname -r) linux-tools-common linux-tools-generic tcpdump